 Check the weather!

 It will always be colder outside than you think.
 Bring a jacket!
-If you plan to take your LTP telescope out to a remote location, you may want to check online and see how the clouds may effect your observing session.
+If you plan to take your LTP telescope out to a remote location, you may want to check online and see how the clouds may affect your observing session.
 Aviation Weather provides infrared radar data that shows exactly what the clouds will be like for your area.
 This will always be more accurate than what you may find on an ordinary weather app.

 If you have any other questions, you can send an email to [email protected]